y-ich/js-console/README.md

 JavaScript development environments in desktop browsers are making rapid improvements these days.
 But how about mobile, or embeded browsers?

 This js-console provides JavaScript console for debugging by adding one line in your web page.

-No framework libraries are needed.
+* No framework libraries are needed.
+* Auto completion

 ## Demo
 http://y-ich.github.com/js-console/